kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image070.png)

 Next, we will edit the second mapping: "ICSHCM Add Talent Profile_UserXX".
-Click on the pen icon as before.
+Click on the corresponding pen icon, as before.

 (INSERT SCREENSHOT)

+On the mapping page, first drag "$fileName" from Source to Target, as shown below.
+Then, in the Mapping column, click the field to the right of the Target "$fileName" to edit it.

 ![](images/300/RC_image071.png)

+Click the pen icon to edit the statement.

 ![](images/300/RC_image072.png)

+On the left, expand the "Mapping Components" bar under "Source".
+Type "concat" in the search box and click the search icon.
+Then, drag and drop "concat" to "$fileName", as shown below:

 ![](images/300/RC_image073.png)

+When asked to select a parameter, choose "None" and click "OK".

 ![](images/300/RC_image074.png)

+Collapse "Mapping" and re-expand "Source".
+Then, move the "fileName" element below "concat" as "string1".

 ![](images/300/RC_image075.png)

+For "string2", enter the text '.zip' (with single quotes).
+This will append the file name with the correct extension.

 ![](images/300/RC_image076.png)

+Next, we will edit the third mapping: "ftpSendZippedHDLFile".
+Click on the corresponding pen icon.

+(INSERT SCREENSHOT)

 ![](images/300/RC_image077.png)
 ![](images/300/RC_image078.png)
 ![](images/300/RC_image079.png)